THE APPLICATION AND DOCUMENT DEADLINE FOR THE PhD PROGRAM IS DECEMBER 1ST, 2023, FOR THE MSc PROGRAM IS JANUARY 7TH

 Before you begin your application: Please read all instructions and procedures thoroughly and carefully.
 If your application is incomplete or incorrect at the time of the deadline, you will not be considered for admission.
 Extensions to the deadline will not be granted for any reason, and failure to follow instructions or submit material on time will result in your application being disqualified.

 1. Detailed application instructions can be found on the Faculty of Graduate and Postdoctoral Studies webpage.
-Please consult this webpage, and read our Frequently Asked Questions, before beginning your application.
+Please consult their webpage, and read our Frequently Asked Questions, before beginning your application.

 2. Fill out and submit the online application form (interactive application, pay by credit card).

 3. References: Ask three referees to upload reference letters through the online application system.
 Applicants may also mail their letters directly to us, however it is preferred that your referees use the online system.
 Detailed information regarding reference requirements and instructions can be found on the Faculty of Graduate and Postdoctoral Studies webpage.